On Tamagawa numbers of CM tori: Galois CM fields

 It remains to determine the Tamagawa number when $G$ is non-abelian, $(*)$ is non-split, and $K_{ab}$ is totally real.
-This includes the case $G = Q_{8}$ or $G=D_{4}$, which will be treated in the next two subsections. \end{rmk}
+This includes the cases of $G=Q_{8}$ and the dihedral groups, for which we treat in the next subsections. \end{rmk}